George Lopez: Television

 In August 2015, TV Land announced a straight-to-series order for Lopez, a semi-autobiographical single-camera sitcom, which debuted on March 30, 2016.

 Lopez was invited to be a guest judge on America's Got Talent in 2016.
 He was allowed to use his golden buzzer once, which made an act go straight to the live shows.
 He used his on the dance group Malevo.

-In May 2022, NBC picked up Lopez's new series, Lopez vs Lopez, where he co-stars opposite of his daughter, Mayan.
+In May 2022, NBC picked up Lopez's new series, Lopez vs Lopez, where he co-stars opposite his daughter, Mayan.
+The series was canceled in May 2025, after three seasons.

 Film

 Lopez's HBO Films drama Real Women Have Curves premiered at the Sundance Film Festival, where it received the 2002 Audience Award.
 Previously, Lopez was featured in the 2000 drama Bread and Roses.
 He starred in the ABC Wonderful World of Disney Christmas film Naughty or Nice, and he appeared in the Robert Rodriguez-directed film The Adventures of Sharkboy and Lavagirl in 3-D (2005).

 Brown Is the New Green: George Lopez and the American Dream is a 2007 documentary directed and produced by Phillip Rodriguez.

 In 2008, Lopez voiced Papi Cortez (a Chihuahua) in Disney's Beverly Hills Chihuahua.
 In 2010, Lopez appeared in The Spy Next Door with Jackie Chan, starring as a villain named Glaze.
 The following year Lopez reprised his role as Papi for Beverly Hills Chihuahua 2, and was the voice of a toco toucan, Rafael, in the animated box-office hit Rio, alongside Jesse Eisenberg, Anne Hathaway, will.i.am, and Jamie Foxx.
 In 2019, he played the role of Captain Gomez in the independent film El Chicano.

 In 2023, Lopez starred as Rudy Reyes, uncle of Jaime Reyes / Blue Beetle, in the DC Extended Universe superhero film Blue Beetle.
 He will next star in The Underdoggs, scheduled for release in 2024.